ckrad/angular-table/README.md

 By assigning the result of the callback to $scope.message, the template is updated when the query returns, after a little underscore-assisted filtering.

+# Further Learning

+The extensive [http://docs.angularjs.org/tutorial](Angular Tutorial) covers a lot of ground.

+My [http://noogle.io/noogle/find?search=foo](Noogle Search Engine) also has a lot of interesting code for data parsing.